 A nearly zero startup cost, easy money business…what’s not to like?

 A good question, and one that enticed many people to try their luck at retaining entrepreneurship.
 Set up a business for a few dollars a month.
 Take an order for an item.
 Have Chinese suppliers fulfill the orders and ship the item to your customers at a low rate.
 Electronically deposit the amount of the sale in your bank account using the Oberlo app on your smartphone.
-Repeat.
+Now let’s dive into the difficulties and disasters hiding in dropshipping through Aliexpress.

 Sounds marvelous, doesn’t it?
 And, yes, there have been success stories.
 But there have been far more tales of woe than tales of dreamed-of financial success.
 And more than a few outright disasters.
 Because Aliexpress is an E-commerce platform with mostly Chinese sellers, and China’s manufacturing sector is massive, the hazards are everywhere.